 \begin{remark}[Inverse of $\vv$] We defined $\vv$ to be the mapping from the learned to the ground-truth representation, but in some context, it might be more telling to look at $\vv^{-1}$, which maps from the ground-truth to the learned representation.
 If $\vv = \vc \circ \mP^\top$ where $\vc$ is $\mG^a$-preserving (as predicted by Theorem~\ref{thm:nonparam_dis_cont_a}), we know that its inverse is given by $\vv^{-1} = \mP \circ \vc^{-1}$ where $\vc^{-1}$ is $\mG^a$-preserving, by closure under inversion (Proposition~\ref{prop:group_of_S_consistent_diffeo}). \end{remark}

-The following result is the same as the above but for \textit{discrete} auxiliary variables $\va$.
-This case is very important to cover the case where $\va$ indexes sparse interventions targeting the latent factors, which we discuss in more details in Section~\ref{sec:unknown-target}.
-Note that the only difference with the above theorem is the ``sufficient influence'' assumption, which we will present formally in Section~\ref{sec:proofs} together with a proof of the result.
+The following result is the same as above, but for \textit{discrete} auxiliary variables $\va$.
+This case is very important to cover the case where $\va$ indexes sparse interventions targeting latent factors, which we discuss in more detail in Section~\ref{sec:unknown-target}.
+Note that the only difference from the above theorem is the ``sufficient influence'' assumption, which we will present formally in Section~\ref{sec:proofs} together with a proof of the result.

 \begin{restatable}[Nonparametric disentanglement via discrete $\va$ with sparse influence]{theorem}{NonparamDisDiscA} Let the parameters $\vtheta := (\bff, p, \mG)$ and $\hat{\vtheta}:= (\hat \bff,\hat p, \hat \mG)$ correspond to two models satisfying Assumptions~\ref{ass:diffeomorphism}, \ref{ass:cond_indep}, \ref{ass:graph} \& \ref{ass:smooth_trans}.
 Further assume that \begin{enumerate} \item \textbf{[Observational equivalence]} $\vtheta \eqobs \hat\vtheta$ (Def.~\ref{def:eqobs}); \item \textbf{[Sufficient influence of $\va$]} The vector of derivatives $D^{t}_{z} \log p (\vz^{t} \mid \vz^{<{t}}, \va^{<{t}})$ depends ``sufficiently strongly'' on each component $\va_\ell$, as formalized in Assumption~\ref{ass:nonparam_suff_var_a}; \end{enumerate} Then, there exists a permutation matrix $\mP$ such that $\mP\mG^a \subseteq \hat\mG^a$.
 Further assume that \begin{enumerate}[resume] \item \textbf{[Sparsity regularization]} $||\hat\mG^a||_0 \leq ||\mG^a||_0$; \end{enumerate} Then, $\vtheta \eqcon^\va \hat\vtheta$ (Def.~\ref{def:a_consistent_models}). \end{restatable}